 The severity of the traumatic event is related to a higher potential for axonal shearing.

 Symptoms of Diffuse Axonal Injury

-Not everyone with a DAI will lose consciousness though.
-The other symptoms of this injury include common TBI symptoms, such as:
+Not everyone with a DAI will lose consciousness, though.
+The other symptoms of this injury include common traumatic brain injury symptoms, such as:

 - Severe headaches